aeporreca/funkdigen2/README.md

 which you can cite if you use this software, and a more efficient version of the original [`funkdigen`](https://github.com/aeporreca/funkdigen), which is a proof-of-concept, straightforward Python implementation of the same algorithms.

-The only notable algorithmic difference with respect to the paper and `funkdigen` is that the original, theoretically optimal (linear-time) lexicographically minimal list rotation algorithm (Kellogg S. Booth’s [LCS](https://www.cs.ubc.ca/~ksbooth/PUB/LCS.shtml)) has been replaced by a naive one.
-The reason is that this is empirically faster for a number of vertices small enough to actually allow the generation process to terminate in reasonable time (even though `funkdigen2`, in principle, is able to handle up to 255 vertices).
+The only notable algorithmic difference with respect to the paper and `funkdigen` is that the original, theoretically optimal (linear-time) lexicographically minimal list rotation algorithm (Kellogg S. Booth’s [LCS](https://www.cs.ubc.ca/~ksbooth/PUB/LCS.shtml)) has been replaced by a naive one; as a consequence, the `funkdigen2` algorithm outputs digraphs with a $O(n^4)$ delay rather than the theoretical $O(n^3)$ delay.
+The reason for this choice is that the generation is empirically faster this way for a number of vertices small enough to actually allow the generation process to terminate in reasonable time (even though `funkdigen2`, in principle, is able to handle up to 255 vertices).

 ## Comparison with `geng` + `watercluster2`